Strategic timing of arrivals to a queueing system with scheduled customers: Conclusion

 \section{Conclusion}

-This paper investigates the dynamics of a single-server queueing system that accommodates both scheduled and strategic walk-in customers, operating under a first-come, first-served (FCFS) discipline with non-preemptive priority for scheduled customers.
-By modeling the strategic behavior of walk-in customers, who aim to minimise their expected waiting time, we derive the Nash equilibrium arrival distribution and analyse how different appointment schedules impact system performance.
-Our findings reveal the complex interplay between scheduled and walk-in customers, particularly how the timing of scheduled appointments influences the arrival patterns of walk-in customers and overall system efficiency.
-Specifically, scheduling appointments earlier reduces waiting times for scheduled customers but increases waiting times for walk-ins, while scheduling later benefits walk-ins at the cost of higher server idle time.
-These insights provide valuable guidance for service providers in designing efficient scheduling systems that balance customer satisfaction and resource utilisation.
+This paper investigates the dynamics of a single-server queueing system that accommodates both scheduled and strategic walk-in customers, operating under a first-come, first-served (FCFS) discipline with non-preemptive priority for scheduled customers. \jiesen{Scheduled customers induce an exogenous, time-varying congestion profile that reshapes the strategic arrival behavior of walk-in customers.
+By modeling the strategic behaviour of walk-in customers, who aim to minimise their expected waiting time, we derive the Nash equilibrium arrival distribution and analyse how different appointment schedules impact system performance.
+Our findings reveal the complex interplay between scheduled and walk-in customers, particularly how the timing of scheduled appointments influences walk-in arrival patterns and overall system efficiency.
+Our main contributions are as follows: \begin{itemize}\item[(i)] We characterise the equilibrium arrival behaviour of strategic walk-in customers in a queueing system with exogenous scheduled demand. \item[(ii)] We quantify the impact of appointment scheduling on equilibrium outcomes and system-level performance trade-offs. \end{itemize}